 Over 140, 000 gastric bypass procedures are performed in the United States every year.
 The first gastric bypass was performed in 1967, and more data has been collected about this operation than any other type of bariatric surgery.
 Because gastric bypass is the oldest and most popular bariatric surgery procedure in the United States, it is often referred to as the “gold standard” – and recent innovations have made gastric bypass surgery even safer than ever before.
 Dr. David Kim was the first surgeon to perform laparoscopic gastric bypass surgery in Fort Worth.
 He and his team of surgeons continue to help gastric bypass surgery patients from Dallas, Texas and nearby areas change their lives with this procedure.

 Laparoscopic Gastric Bypass Surgery vs. Open Gastric Bypass Surgery

 Approximately 99 percent of the gastric bypass procedures at our practice are performed using laparoscopic techniques.
 In the remaining 1 percent of cases, because of the patient’s health and past medical history, our doctor may need to perform open gastric bypass surgery.
 Although both methods can help patients achieve significant weight loss, laparoscopic gastric bypass surgery is the preferred method because it allows for a quicker healing period, less pain, and a much smaller chance of infection.
 This is considered minimally invasive surgery.

 A large incision is required for open gastric bypass surgery; however, only a few small incisions are needed for laparoscopic gastric bypass surgery.
 An instrument called a laparoscope is introduced through one of these incisions.
 The laparoscope has a small camera attached to its tip that films the inside of the patient’s abdomen.
-These images are transmitted to a video display that helps guide Dr. Kim and enables him to monitor the progress of the procedure closely.
+These images are transmitted to a video display that helps guide Kim Bariatric Institute surgeons and enables them to monitor the progress of the procedure closely.
 To learn more about laparoscopic gastric bypass surgery, please contact us today.
 The Kim Bariatric Institute performs Gastric Bypass and all of the other operations through laproscopic, minimally invasive techniques.